Meet Our Staff

 Education: Psy.D.
 Clinical Psychology, Rosemead School of Psychology.

 About Me: Sometimes life happens faster than we can adapt to it and often it can be helpful to have someone navigate life during these times.
 I view caring for one's’ mental health as an ongoing process which requires more work during difficult chapters in life.
 As a counselor, I help students build resiliency through supporting their strengths and equipping them with skills to make changes to their lives.
 Each of us are weathering a unique season in our lives and I aim to provide assistance for today’s battles as well as confidence in one’s abilities to effectively build a life for the future.
 Some of my own personal values include watching and playing sports.
 I am a MN sports fan.
-I enjoy woodworking and collaborating with different makers.
-I cherish sunny days on the lake paddle boarding and nights under the stars.
-I completed my graduate school at Rosemead School of Psychology in La Mirada, CA and moved back to Minneapolis for the friendly people, nature, and seasons.
+I enjoy woodworking and collaborating with different creatives and makers.
+I cherish sunny days on the lake paddle boarding and hiking in nature.
 I am a foodie and enjoy frequenting the great eateries and gathering spaces around the Twin Cities.
-I value my faith and enjoy sharing life with other members of my faith community.

 Professional Interests: Trained as a generalist, I work with a wide range of concerns including depression, anxiety/stress, mood disorders, trauma, academic skills development, grief, identity development, family and relationship issues, and spirituality.
 I work from an integrated holistic framework that incorporates person-centered, interpersonal, cognitive-behavioral and insight-oriented theories that values individual differences and diversity with the goal of identifying and developing personal strengths that will foster empowerment.